yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/single-row-transactions.md

 follower, whether it is a regular request or an empty / heartbeat request, a tablet leader computes a "hybrid time lease expiration time", or **ht_lease_exp** for short, and sends that to the follower. **ht_lease_exp** is usually computed as current hybrid time plus a fixed configured duration (e.g. 2 seconds).
-By replying, followers acknoweledge the old leader's exclusive authority over assigning any hybrid times up to and including **ht_lease_exp**.
+By replying, followers acknowledge the old leader's exclusive authority over assigning any hybrid times up to and including **ht_lease_exp**.
 Similarly to regular leases, these hybrid time leases are propagated on votes.
 The leader maintains a majority-replicated watermark, and considers itself to have replicated a particular value of a hybrid time leader lease